Enimien/project_1_healthcare/README.md

 ## About the Dataset:

-Data is publicly available on Kaggle
+Data is publicly available on Kaggle.
 33 FitBit users consented to the submission of personal tracker data.
 Data collected includes physical activity recorded in hours, heart rate, sleep monitoring, daily activity, steps and calories.